-SENIOR SCOUT PROGRAMS:
+SENIOR SCOUT PROGRAMS

-Special programs are conducted for the seasoned Scouts who want to work on more demanding merit badges, who need to develop skills in more technical fields of study or who simply want the thrill of engaging in the high risk activities offered by the LOBO program.
-In addition to individual endeavors, senior Scouts can band together with Scouts from other troops and form a Senior Scout Patrol (SSP) to participate in camp-wide activities and special programs.
+Special programs are conducted for the seasoned Scouts who want to work on more demanding merit badges, who need to develop skills in more technical fields of study or who simply want the thrill of engaging in the high risk activities offered by the Discover Adventure program.
 Participation in Senior Scout programs is limited to Scouts age 14 and older.
 Don't ask for exceptions based on good looks or accelerated maturity etc. because we go by the calendar and nothing else.